rock-core/rock-and-syskit/source/syskit_basics/composition.html.md

 ## Installing the necessary packages {#add_package}

+**COMMENT** Here the instructions are in respect to the autoproj folder, however the reader was in the bundles  folder and supposely has no previous knowledge about the rock folder organization

 Packages in Rock are defined within _package sets_.
 These package sets define both how to build the package and where it should be downloaded from.
 The default installation imports at least the `rock.core` and the